 - (a) Pre-Application Meeting.
-Prior to application for a final development plan, the owner/developer shall meet with the appropriate staff members of the Division of Planning to discuss the proposed plan.
-The purpose of the pre-application meeting is to discuss the requirements, procedures and issues related to the proposed development to alleviate possible conflicts by early recognition of existing conditions, current standards, necessary infrastructure and adopted plans.
-The owner/developer shall arrange the meeting with the staff so that the meeting occurs no later than five (5) working days nor more than three (3) months prior to the filing date.
-The Division of Planning shall not accept an application for a final development plan unless the pre-application meeting has been conducted. - (b)On-Site Meeting.
+Prior to application for a final development plan, the owner/developer may request to meet with the appropriate staff members of the Division of Planning to discuss the proposed plan.
+The purpose of the pre-application meeting is to discuss the requirements, procedures and issues related to the proposed development to alleviate possible conflicts by early recognition of existing conditions, current standards, necessary infrastructure and adopted plans. - (b) On-Site Meeting.
 Prior to the submission of a development plan, the owner/developer shall contact the Urban Forester who will determine if an on-site meeting with the developer's design professional and/or other pertinent Urban County Government staff is necessary. - (c) (b) Filing.
 To formally request Planning Commission action on the development plan, the developer shall file a completed the required application information form, and submit a current deed for the subject property, copies of the plan, associated plans and studies as required by the Zoning Ordinance and pay the filing fee and copies of the plans as required by the Commission's adopted filing and fee schedules with the Division of Planning.
 The Division of Planning shall make copies of the plan available to all other concerned agencies. - (d) (c) Review.
 The Division of Planning shall facilitate the review of all development plans through the following steps: - (1) Technical Review Committee.
-The Division of Planning and concerned agencies shall review the development plan, and then meet together as a Technical Review Committee (TRC) to try to ensure the plan meets all requirements established by the Zoning Ordinance, the Land Subdivision Regulations, the Engineering Manuals, the Traffic Engineering Manual, the Complete Streets Manual, and other adopted rules and regulations; as well as resolve all differences or conflicts.
+The Division of Planning and concerned agencies shall review the development plan, and then meet together as a Technical Review Committee (TRC) to try to ensure the plan meets all requirements established by the Zoning Ordinance, the Land Subdivision Regulations, and other adopted rules and regulations; as well as resolve all differences or conflicts.
 Development plans that meet all ordinance requirements, manuals, regulations and rules may be approved by the Technical Review Committee and no further action by the Planning Commission will be required.
-The Technical Review Committee shall have a maximum of sixty (60) days to review a development plan.
-If the development plan meets all requirements within that timeframe, it shall be approved and certified by the Secretary of the Planning Commission in conformance with subsection (e) and (f) herein, and to make recommendations to the Commission's Subdivision Committee.
-If the development plan cannot meet all requirements, it will be disapproved by the Technical Review Committee and requirements, it will be disapproved by the Technical Review Committee and requirements, it will be disapproved by the Technical Review. - (2) Planning Commission Subdivision Committee.
-Development plans may require further review by the Planning Commission's Subdivision Committee and the full Planning Commission under the following criteria and circumstances: - (a) Additional guidance or recommendations may be required from boards and commissions as stipulated by other ordinances or agreements such as, but not limited to, the Royal Springs Aquifer Wellhead Protection Committee, the Paris Pike Corridor Commission, or the Board of Architectural Review.
-If a board or commission makes a recommendation to the Planning Commission, it shall require Subdivision Committee review and Planning Commission action at a public meeting.
+The Technical Review Committee shall have a maximum of thirty (30) days to review a development plan.
+If the development plan meets all requirements within that timeframe, it shall be approved and certified by the Secretary of the Planning Commission in conformance with subsection (e) and (f) herein- If the development plan does not meet all requirements, it may be postponed until revisions are made to meet all requirements or the developer files a waiver request in compliance with Subsection 21-9.
+In the event a development plan has been postponed for a period of one (1) year from the initial application date, the plan shall become indefinitely postponed and will no longer be considered active.
+A development plan can be re-activated upon written notice to the Division of Planning and submission of materials in conformance with subsection (c) above. - (2) Planning Commission Subdivision Committee.
+Development plans may require further review by the Planning Commission's Subdivision Committee and the full Planning Commission under the following criteria and circumstances: - (a) Additional guidance or recommendations may be required from boards and commissions as stipulated by other ordinances or agreements such as, but not limited to, the Royal Springs Aquifer Wellhead Protection Committee, or the Paris Pike Corridor Commission.
+Such recommendations and conditions shall be incorporated into the development plan.
+Relief from such recommendations and conditions may be granted by-the Planning Commission-at a public meeting.